GuyPaddock/guypaddock.github.io/_posts/2020-12-20-implementing-custom-search-api-processors.md

 ```

 ### Processor #2 - ISO 8601 Date Tokenizer
-This processor coverts each date into the various alternate search tokens that
+This processor converts each date into the various alternate search tokens that
 should match on the date value.

 The code for this processor can be found below.
 This should go in a file called
-"src/Plugin/search_api/processor/Iso8601DateTokenizer.php" inside your custom
+`src/Plugin/search_api/processor/Iso8601DateTokenizer.php` inside your custom
 module.

 ```php